-BERKELEY -- The city of Berkeley wants the California Highway Patrol to note in each accident report if a cell phone was in use.
-The City Council is deciding whether to pass a law requiring the CHP to track the use of cell phones as a possible cause of car crashes.
+BERKELEY -- The city of Berkeley wants the California Highway Patrol to note in each accident report if a mobile phone was in use.
+The City Council is deciding whether to pass a law requiring the CHP to track the use of mobile phones as a possible cause of car crashes.

 "This is an issue whose time has come,'' said Bock.